bashaer310/Transaction-Management-System/README.md

   - **Transaction Management** - admin  or manger can create transactions, link them to entities, forward them to departments, and update or delete them
   - **Transaction Browsing** - users can retrieve transactions forwarded to their department with pagination and filtering
   - **Transaction Details** - users can view transaction details
-  - **Note and attachment creation** - users can write notes and upload attachments forwarded to their departments
+  - **Note and attachment creation** - users can write notes and upload attachments to transactions forwarded to their departments
   - **Transaction Status Management** - departments can complete transactions (completed), and admin or manager can review and approve them (approved)

 - **Entity Management**: